Advanced Guide to Bluetooth Low Energy (BLE): A Real-World Journey into Embedded Connectivity

 GATT Profiles: How BLE Speaks Data

-🔍 EurthTech Tip: Use GATT Notify for frequent sensor updates.
-Avoid polling unless absolutely necessary.
+EurthTech Tip: Use GATT Notify for frequent sensor updates.
+It’s ideal for AI-powered embedded systems that require efficient event-driven communication.

 Building Trust: Securing BLE Devices